kimbo-codes/kimbo-codes/README.md

 ## Hi there 👋
-I'm a Product Manager larning the ropes on vibe coding trying to create apps that automate workflows and make life easier for everyday challenges.
+I'm a Product Manager learning the ropes on vibe coding trying to create apps that automate workflows and make life easier for everyday challenges.

 Feel free to connect: https://www.linkedin.com/in/kimgesch/